16 May 2012

 Signed.
 Sealed.
 Delivered.

 Ford Canada had yet to announce I was on board.
 They were waiting until I was ready.
-On Wednesday, April 25th, we were sitting in a meeting in Toronto, and the announcement was made.
+On Wednesday, April 25th, we were sitting in a meeting at the advertising agency in Toronto, and the announcement was made.
 I had created a Ford twitter account, which up until that point, remained inactive.
-It was near the end of the day, and Ammar pointed it out to me, and quickly retweeted it.
+It was near the end of the day, and Ammar pointed it out to me, then quickly retweeted it.
 I packed up my stuff, and walked down to my truck.
 I never thought once to look at my phone, which was still on silent, and in my laptop case.
 I got into my truck, put my phone in it’s normal resting place (the cupholder) and took it off silent, then hit the road – 3 o’clock Toronto traffic.

 My phone was going crazy.
 As I was driving, I left the phone alone, but I knew what was going on.
-I cranked up the stereo and sang all the way home.
+I cranked up the stereo, and sang all the way home.

 Have you been watching Twitter?